 We have plan to travel to Los Angeline in the next 1 month but are concern about the radiation in Japan hitting US.

 I think you should be more concerned about being mugged in LA.
 Though I wouldn't eat any sushi as a great deal of fish comes from Japan and the ocean is becoming increasingly irradiated there.
 The drift of radiation in the air concerns me, but it is extremely low.
-I'm mostly just pissed at the Japanese for building a crappy plant on a fault line, and at General Electric (GE), the makers of the reactor. about 7 years agoAnswered by Stephen Bishop via WorldNomads.com
+I'm mostly just pissed at the Japanese for building a crappy plant on a fault line, and at General Electric (GE), the makers of the reactor. over 7 years agoAnswered by Stephen Bishop via WorldNomads.com

 Andy, Singapore is MUCH closer to Japan than America is.
 Are you concerned there?